No swimming: Toxic bacteria afflicts Mississippi coast

-MANDEVILLE, Miss.
+PASS CHRISTIAN, Miss.
 (AP) — An outbreak of toxic bacteria is ruining some beach plans in Mississippi, where authorities are warning people not to swim or eat seafood from polluted coastal waters.

-The Mississippi Department of Environmental Quality released a list of closed beaches to news outlets.
-Residents shouldn’t even allow their pets to come in contact with water that has a greenish-blue hue.
+The Mississippi Department of Environmental Quality released a list of 10 closed beaches in two of the three coastal counties, Hancock and Harrison.
+People shouldn’t even allow their pets to come in contact with water that has a greenish-blue hue.

 The toxic cyanobacterium can cause rashes, diarrhea and vomiting.

-Mississippi Department of Marine Resources Executive Director Joe Spraggins blames fresh water entering the Mississippi sound.
+Mississippi Department of Marine Resources Executive Director Joe Spraggins blames fresh water entering the Mississippi Sound.
 A New Orleans spillway has been open for a historically long time to relieve pressure on levees from the flooded Mississippi River.
 The fresh water influx is creating a dead zone without oxygen where marine life can’t survive.